A&P Engineer Resume Examples & Templates

 Use the right format for an A&P Engineer resume

 Keep your layout ATS-friendly.
-Use clear headings, simple fonts, and left-aligned text.
-Avoid columns, graphics, and tables that break parsing.
+Use simple section headings, single-column layout, and standard fonts.
+Avoid columns, graphics, and tables.

 Craft an impactful A&P Engineer resume summary

-The summary sits at the top and sells your core value in a few lines.
-Use a summary if you have five or more years in aviation maintenance or engineering.
-Use an objective if you are entry-level or changing careers into A&P work.
+Your summary tells the reader who you are in one short paragraph.
+Use a summary if you have five or more years in A&P roles.
+Use an objective if you are entry-level or changing careers.

 Good resume summary example